Nitrux/nuts/README.md

-nuts -h: Displays the help of nuts. nuts -d: Runs nuts in verbose mode. nuts -v: Displays the version of nuts.
+nuts -h: Displays the help of nuts. nuts -d: Runs nuts in verbose mode. nuts -v: Displays the version of nuts. nuts --use-main-branch: Defines the main branch of the Nitrux Update Tool System to download its components. nuts --use-development-branch: Defines the development branch of the Nitrux Update Tool System to download its components.
 ```

 # Licensing